 When I was one year old, I was tattooed and shipped to another lab, along with a note that read: “Paired with Theo.
 Millie likes to hold Theo most of the time.
 Theo sometimes tires of being held and will bite Millie to get her off of him.
 Millie will act more at ease if given a towel to hold.”

-When I was rescued by Save the Chimps (STC) in 2002, they realized that my “rashes” were actually caused by my self-mutilation from so many years of trauma and stress.
-They started me on anti-anxiety medication, which has helped tremendously.
+When I was rescued by Save the Chimps in 2002, they realized that my “rashes” were actually caused by my self-mutilation from so many years of trauma and stress.
+They started me on anti-anxiety medication, which helped tremendously.
 I’m very sensitive and have a lot of idiosyncrasies.
-Whenever they tried to wean me from my medications, I started picking at myself and getting nervous, so they have kept me on a low dose to help me cope with my past scars.

-I’ve become much more confident and outgoing since I’ve been living in a small family group with my best friend, Scarlett.
+I’ve become much more confident and outgoing since I’ve been living in a small family group in the special needs play yards.
 My caregivers accept my quirks with tenderness and deep affection, and I love how they spoil me.